TechGrounds-Cloud8/cloud8-benbui797/03_Networking_1/NTW-02_Network_devices.md

 - Bridge: `data link` A bridge is a repeater with the added functionality of filtering data based on the MAC addresses of source and destination.
 It has 2 ports.
 - Switch: `data link` A switch is a multi-port bridge with a buffer.
 The Switch can perform error checking before forwarding data.
 Only forwarding correct data to the corresponding port makes it very efficient.
 - Router: `network layer` A router is a device like a switch that forwards data packets based on their IP addresses.
 A Router connects LAN with WAN and has a dynamically updating routing table (best route to take to get from point A to point B).
-- Gateway: Also called a protocol converter and can operate on any network layer.
+- Gateway: Also called a protocol converter and can operate on any OSI layer to connect multiple networks through multiple protocols.
 - Brouter: `data link / network layer` Also known as a Bridging Router that combines features from both devices.
 It can route packets across a network or work as a bridge, it's capable of filtering local network traffic.
 - NIC: `physical / network layer` Network Interface Card, the card in your device that enables a connection to a network (either via cable or WiFi).
 - Access point: `data link` Connects to a Ethernet cable and generates a WiFi signal (Wireless)